funct7/gui-architectures/mvvm/README.md

     - How is the view supposed to show the other calendars? >> The `VM` can take on the role of the data source.
     - There is an independent header showing the month of the focused month of the calendar; e.g. the header shows `Nov 2020`.
 Should the `VM` provide the list of month names for the `V`?
     - Given the calendar, should the `VM` provide which month the focus should go to; i.e. the scroll offset?

+### Possible Variants

+- Dumb View Model
+  - This variant sees the `VM` as a dumb data holder that the `V` can bind to.
+  - The `VM` has no methods.
+Any mutations are done as a whole, and it's done by a "higher being".
+This higher being could be another `VM` or some function, etc.
+  - Because mutations are done as a whole, the properties that the `VM` holds are not observed separately, but the whole `VM` is observed.
+  - A widely adopted version of this is Redux.

+  - A possible advantage of this is that the intermediate state is never exposed since the `VM` change is notified as a whole.
+  - A possible disadvantage of this variant is that views need additional "diffing" in order to make view updates smooth.

+- Classic View Model
+  - This is the original `VM` where the `VM` has commands the `V` can invoke in order to request data changes.
+  - Since the `VM` handles data change requests--ideally through requesting data change to the `M` and observing its changes on properties,--it may be natural for the `VM` to be self-mutating, thus having its properties observed separately.
+    - The `VM` might replace itself as a whole, making it a non-mutable `VM` with commands.

+  - A common pitfall in implementing this `VM` is notifying property changes when it is still in an intermediate/transitioning state; i.e. when two properties must change at the same time, a property change might be notified, exposing an illegal state to the `V`.